Anatomy of the nephron

 Blood urea nitrogen (BUN)

-- Less accurate than creatinine but increases earlier in renal disease
+- Measurement of urea excretion as a marker of kidney function is less accurate than creatinine but increases earlier in renal disease.

 - Upper GI bleeding